Mueller to interview former spokesman of Trump legal team: source

 In a July 2017 interview with the New York Times, Trump lashed out at his attorney general, Jeff Sessions, for recusing himself from overseeing the Russia investigation, which led to the appointment of a special counsel.
 He also attacked Mueller’s investigators as having conflicts of interest, and expressed unhappiness with the deputy attorney general, Rod Rosenstein.

-Mueller, a former FBI director, was appointed in May to lead the federal investigation, which so far has resulted in guilty pleas from former Trump national security adviser Michael Flynn and former campaign aide George Papadopoulos.
+The federal investigation has resulted in guilty pleas from former Trump national security adviser Michael Flynn and former campaign aide George Papadopoulos.
 Former campaign manager Paul Manafort and aide Richard Gates have pleaded not guilty to charges that include money laundering.

-U.S. Senator Dianne Feinstein, the top Democrat on the Senate Judiciary Committee, one of three congressional panels investigating Moscow’s activities during the campaign, has asked Corallo for an interview next month.

-Additional reporting by Karen Freifeld; Writing by Doina Chiacu; Editing by Jeffrey Benkoe and Bernadette Baum
+Writing by Doina Chiacu; Editing by Bernadette Baum